hackclub/some-assembly-required/code/6502/README.md

 | BEQ         | Branch on equal (zero flag is set at 1)                                           |
 | JMP *       | Jump to memory address * by setting program counter                               |

-   arguments can be a direct number or a memory address (in which case cpu would fetch data in that memory address until there's a direct number)
+Arguments can be a numerical number or a memory address.

 Check out the [full instruction set](https://www.masswerk.at/6502/6502_instruction_set.html#BVC)!